 Benefits of Generators

-Because generators must be placed outside, leaves and other debris can sometimes interfere with their performance.
+Because gas-powered generators must be placed outside, leaves and other debris can sometimes interfere with their performance.
 Keep clutter and debris clear of the generator unit.
 You never know when a power outage will occur, but with regular upkeep, a standby generator can help you weather the storm.